-An interesting way to invest in real estate is by buying foreclosures in New Jersey, Brooklyn, Queens, Long Island.
+An interesting way to invest in real estate is by buying foreclosures in North Carolina & New Jersey.
 You see it on reality TV shows where investors can pick them up at a low cost, invest some money in repairs and upgrades, then turn around and sell them for a large profit.
-There are five things you should know about buying foreclosures in New Jersey, Brooklyn, Queens, Long Island.
+There are five things you should know about buying foreclosures in North Carolina & New Jersey.

 Inventory is Dropping

-The first thing you should know about buying foreclosures in New Jersey, Brooklyn, Queens, Long Island is that the overall availability of foreclosed properties is shrinking.
+The first thing you should know about buying foreclosures in North Carolina & New Jersey is that the overall availability of foreclosed properties is shrinking.
 There are fewer and fewer foreclosures every day, and the ones that are available are getting snatched up by cash buyers that move extremely quickly.
-We can help you locate foreclosures in New Jersey, Brooklyn, Queens, Long Island, give us a call at (609) 200-0221 right now.
+We can help you locate foreclosures in North Carolina & New Jersey, give us a call at (704) 644-8200 [NC] (609) 200-0221 [NJ] right now.

 Buying at Auction